bajajvatsal/data_algorithms/README.md

 # data_algorithms
-This repository is for understanding different data structure algorithms and their implimentation.
+This repository is for understanding different data structure algorithms.

 # Requirments:
- Only python version 3+ to run the programs.
+ Python version 3+ to run the programs or any IDE.
-# Most Important
+# About Project:
-Developments are welcome
+All the algorithms are implemented using classes method.
+Ideas are most welcome.